 Digital assessment to preserve academic integrity

 Taking exams virtually increases the risk of cheating because no one is physically present to enforce typical examination rules.
 During Covid-19, school, academia, financial services, government, health care, IT, military, and business certifications have continued thanks to online proctoring or invigilation and computer-based testing.
-This relies on realtime communication to provide stringent virtual exam-like conditions:
+This relies on realtime communication to provide stringent virtual exam-like conditions so that:

-- So people taking exams can communicate with their exam greeters and proctors/invigilators, these platforms rely on live chat
+- People taking exams can communicate with their exam greeters and proctors/invigilators, these platforms rely on live chat

 PearsonVUE is a leading provider of computer-based exams for millions of people around the world every year.